Colonial history of the United States: New France

-New France was the vast area centered on the Saint Lawrence River, Great Lakes, Mississippi River and other major tributary rivers that was explored and claimed by France starting in the early 17th century.
+New France was the vast area centered on the Saint Lawrence River, Great Lakes, Mississippi River, and other major tributary rivers that was explored and claimed by France starting in the early 17th century.
 It was composed of several colonies: Acadia, Canada, Newfoundland, Louisiana, Île-Royale (present-day Cape Breton Island), and Île Saint Jean (present-day Prince Edward Island).
 These colonies came under British or Spanish control after the French and Indian War, though France briefly re-acquired a portion of Louisiana in 1800.
 The United States would gain much of New France in the 1783 Treaty of Paris, and the U.S. would acquire another portion of French territory with the Louisiana Purchase of 1803.
-The remainder of New France became part of Canada, with the exception of the French island of Saint Pierre and Miquelon.
+The remainder of New France became part of Canada, with the exception of the French islands of Saint Pierre and Miquelon.

+The first French colonial empire stretched to over 10,000,000 km2 at its peak in 1710, which was the second largest colonial empire in the world, after the Spanish Empire.

 Pays d'en Haut

-By 1660, French fur trappers, missionaries and military detachments based in Montreal pushed west along the Great Lakes upriver into the Pays d'en Haut and founded outposts at Green Bay, Fort de Buade and Saint Ignace (both at Michilimackinac), Sault Sainte Marie, Vincennes, and Detroit in 1701.
+By 1660, French fur trappers, missionaries, and military detachments based in Montreal pushed west along the Great Lakes upriver into the Pays d'en Haut and founded outposts at Green Bay, Fort de Buade and Saint Ignace (both at Michilimackinac), Sault Sainte Marie, Vincennes, and Detroit in 1701.
 During the French and Indian War (1754–1763) many of these settlements became occupied by the British.
 By 1773, the population of Detroit was 1,400.
 At the end of the War for Independence in 1783, the region south of the Great Lakes formally became part of the United States.

-Illinois Country
+Arkansas and Illinois

+The Italian explorer Enrico Tonti, together with the French explorer René-Robert Cavelier, Sieur de La Salle, explored the Great Lakes region.
+Enrico Tonti founded the first European settlement in Illinois in 1679 and in Arkansas in 1683, known as Poste de Arkansea, making him "The Father of Arkansas".
 The Illinois Country by 1752 had a French population of 2,500; it was located to the west of the Ohio Country and was concentrated around Kaskaskia, Cahokia, and Sainte Genevieve.
+Enrico Tonti was one of the first explorers to navigate and sail the upper Great Lakes.
+He also sailed the Illinois and the Mississippi, to its mouth and thereupon claimed the length of the Mississippi for Louis XIV of France.
+He is credited with founding the settlement that would become Peoria, Illinois.